gmantas93/assignments/Canon.md

 * **Goldin, C.** (2014).
 A grand gender convergence: Its last chapter. _American Economic Review.
 104_(4): 1091-1119.

 * **Hegewisch, A., & Hartmann, H.** (2014).
 Occupational segregation and the gender wage gap: a job half done. _Institute for Women’s Policy Research.
-Retrieved from file:///C:/Users/Linsey/Downloads C, 419_.

 * **Hill, C.** (2014).
 The simple truth about the gender pay gap. _American Association of University Women.
 September, 18_.